hamed-rahmani/recipe-manager/README.md

 `Maven 3`

 ## Running the application locally
+You can clone This application by:

+`git clone git@github.com:hamed-rahmani/recipe-manager.git`

+`cd recipe-manager`

 There are several ways to run a Spring Boot application on your local machine.
 One way is to execute the main method from your IDE.

 Alternatively you can use the Spring Boot Maven plugin like so: